-- Securing WebLogic Server-explains how to configure security for WebLogic Server and how to use Compatibility security. - Developing Security Providers for WebLogic Server-explains how vendors and application developers can develop custom security providers that can be used with WebLogic Server. - Understanding WebLogic Security-provides an overview of the features, architecture, and functionality of the WebLogic Security Service.
-It is the starting point for understanding the WebLogic Security Service. - Securing WebLogic Resources Using Roles and Policies-describes how to secure WebLogic resources.
-It primarily focuses on securing URL (Web) and Enterprise JavaBean (EJB) resources. - Upgrading WebLogic Application Environments-provides procedures and other information you need to upgrade 6.x and earlier versions of WebLogic Server to WebLogic Server 9.x.
+- Oracle Fusion Middleware Securing Oracle WebLogic Server explains how to configure security for WebLogic Server and how to use Compatibility security. - Oracle Fusion Middleware Developing Security Providers for Oracle WebLogic Server explains how vendors and application developers can develop custom security providers that can be used with WebLogic Server. - Oracle Fusion Middleware Understanding Security for Oracle WebLogic Server provides an overview of the features, architecture, and functionality of the WebLogic Security Service.
+It is the starting point for understanding the WebLogic Security Service. - Oracle Fusion Middleware Securing Resources Using Roles and Policies for Oracle WebLogic Server - describes how to secure WebLogic resources.
+It primarily focuses on securing URL (Web) and Enterprise JavaBean (EJB) resources. - Oracle Fusion Middleware Upgrade Guide for Oracle WebLogic Server provides procedures and other information you need to upgrade 6.x and earlier versions of WebLogic Server to WebLogic Server 9.x.
 It also provides information about moving applications from a 6.x or earlier version of WebLogic Server to 9.x.
-For specific information on upgrading WebLogic Server security, see Upgrading a Security Provider in Upgrading WebLogic Application Environments. - Javadocs for WebLogic Classes-is reference documentation for the WebLogic security packages that are provided with and supported by this release of WebLogic Server.
+For specific information on upgrading WebLogic Server security, see "Upgrading a Security Provider" in Oracle Fusion Middleware Upgrade Guide for Oracle WebLogic - Oracle Fusion Middleware Oracle WebLogic Server API Reference is reference documentation for the WebLogic security packages that are provided with and supported by this release of WebLogic Server.

-Security Samples and Tutorials
+1.4 Security Samples and Tutorials